Itavia Flight 870

 On 27 June 1980, Itavia Flight 870 (IH 870, AJ 421), a Douglas DC-9 passenger jet en route from Bologna to Palermo, Italy, crashed into the Tyrrhenian Sea between the islands of Ponza and Ustica at 20:59 CEST, killing all 81 occupants on board.

-Known in Italy as the Ustica massacre ("strage di Ustica"), the disaster led to numerous investigations, as well as legal actions and accusations; it continues to be a source of controversy, including claims of conspiracy by the Government of Italy and others.
+Known in Italy as the Ustica massacre (strage di Ustica), the disaster led to numerous investigations, as well as legal actions and accusations; it continues to be a source of controversy, including claims of conspiracy by the Government of Italy and others.

 Francesco Cossiga, the Prime Minister of Italy at the time, attributed the crash to the shooting down by a French missile during a dogfight between Libyan and French fighter jets.
+The technical commission's report concluded that a bomb hidden in the rear lavatory caused the aircraft's destruction.
+However, this conclusion still remains highly contested.
 In September 2023, former Italian prime minister Giuliano Amato declared that the crash was "part of a plan to shoot down the airplane of Gaddafi".

 Aircraft

 The aircraft, flown as Aerolinee Itavia Flight 870, was a Douglas DC-9-15, serial number 45724, registered as I-TIGI.
 At the time of the crash, it had flown for 29,544 hours over 45,032 flights.
-The aircraft was manufactured in 1966 and delivered to Hawaiian Airlines registered N902H.
+The aircraft was manufactured in 1966 and delivered to Hawaiian Airlines registered as N902H.

 Disaster

 On 27 June 1980 at 20:08 CEST, the aircraft departed with a delay of one hour and 53 minutes from Bologna Guglielmo Marconi Airport for a scheduled service to Palermo Punta Raisi Airport, Sicily.
-With 77 passengers aboard, Captain Domenico Gatti (44), and First Officer Enzo Fontana (32), were at the controls, with two flight attendants.
-The flight was designated IH 870 by air traffic control, while the military radar system used AJ 421.
+With 77 passengers aboard, Captain Domenico Gatti (44) and First Officer Enzo Fontana (32) were at the controls, with two flight attendants.
+The flight was designated IH 870 by air traffic control, while the military radar system referred to the same as AJ 421.

 Contact was lost shortly after the last message from the aircraft was received at 20:37, giving its position over the Tyrrhenian Sea near the island of Ustica, about 120 km southwest of Naples.
 At 20:59 CEST, the aircraft broke apart in mid-air and crashed.
 Two Italian Air Force F-104s were scrambled at 21:00 from Grosseto Air Force Base to locate the crash area and search for any survivors but failed to locate the area because of poor visibility.
 Floating wreckage parts were later found in the area.
 There were no survivors among the 81 occupants on board.
 In July 2006, the re-assembled fragments of the DC-9 were returned to Bologna from Pratica di Mare Air Force Base near Rome.